 Inspiring a Love for Lifelong Learning

-Safety on the Web On-line safety
+Safety on the Web On-line safety (SMART)

 Internet access at Ashford Park Primary School is filtered by our Internet Service Provider (ISP) but ultimately outside of school, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources.
 We also have a secondary filtering provided by a dedicated internet server/router.